mooinglemur/zsmkit/README.md

 ## Alternative builds

-For non-ca65/cc65 projects, there is one existing option.
-The build can produce the file `lib/8010.bin` by calling `make incbin`
+For non-ca65/cc65 projects, there is another option.
+The build can produce binary blobs `lib/8010.bin` and `lib/8030.bin` by calling
+`make incbin`
-This file can be included at orign $0810 in your project.
-The jump table addresses can be found the file `src/zsmkit8010.inc`.
+One of these files can be included at origin $0810 or $0830 in your project.
+The jump table addresses can be found the file `src/zsmkit8010.inc` (or `src/zsmkit8030.inc``).

+There is also another binary blob build target `make basicbin` which is predominantly for the BASIC integration.
+In order for this build to work, the line which reads `DEFINES += -D ZSMKIT_ENABLE_STREAMING` must be first commented out of the `Makefile`.
+This disables streaming support, saving about 1.5kB of space.
+This target builds `zsmkit-8c00.bin`, which is otherwise functionally the same as the other binary blobs, and can be used for projects other than BASIC.

 ## Prerequisites